Zalviso® (in US)

 IV Patient-Controlled Analgesia (PCA)

 Currently, patients experiencing moderate-to-severe acute pain in the hospital may have intravenous (IV) PCA as an option to treat their pain, typically utilizing morphine or hydromorphone5.
-Patient-controlled treatments for pain results in higher patient satisfaction.1 However, the use of IV PCA has been associated with deficiencies that can negatively impact patient safety and recovery.
+Patient-controlled treatments for pain result in higher patient satisfaction.1 However, the use of IV PCA has been associated with deficiencies that can negatively impact patient safety and recovery.
 These include:

 - drug-related side effects associated with morphine or hydromorphone and their active metabolites6;

 - medication delivery errors typically associated with misprogramming IV PCA pumps7; and

 - complications associated with IV delivery such as infection risk and decreased mobility associated with the invasive nature of IV delivery.5

 According to published literature, an estimated 407 errors occur per 10,000 people treated with IV PCA each year in the United States.
 The most common and serious types of errors involve human factors, such as mis-programming the PCA pump or administering the wrong dose9.
 In 2009, approximately 6.5% of errors associated with PCA pumps were due to operator error and that nearly half of these events (~19,000) lead to patient harm10.
 Between 2005 and 2009, errors associated with infusion pumps led to 70 Class II recalls of devices that could cause temporary or reversible adverse effects and 14 Class I recalls of devices that could cause serious injury or death.
 These issues have resulted in the issuance of new draft guidance by the FDA, significantly increasing the data required to be submitted by manufacturers to address safety problems.11